popoloni/astropy/documentation/mobile-app/README.md

-# 📱 Mobile App Features - 🧪 EXPERIMENTAL
+# 📱 Mobile App Documentation

-**Experimental mobile app compatibility for astronomical observation planning**

-> **⚠️ EXPERIMENTAL STATUS**: Mobile app features are currently experimental.
-While all wrapper scripts have been tested and work correctly on desktop systems, iOS Pythonista compatibility may vary depending on device capabilities and library availability.
+**iOS Pythonista compatibility and experimental mobile app development**

+> **📱 iOS Pythonista**: Wrapper scripts are fully functional on iOS Pythonista - designed to simplify running astropy.py without typing parameters.
+>
+> **🧪 EXPERIMENTAL**: A separate native mobile app implementation is in development but not fully tested yet.

 ---